erwin1234777/leviathan/README.md

 It is a Multiuse bot with tools that can be fun to use in large servers.

+#### Admin tools:
+- Purge commands for user messages
+- Clear bot messages

+#### Utility:
+- User info aswell as account creation date for identifying alts
+- Poll commands
+- Quoter
+- 8Ball/Should i?

+#### Incoming features/Work in Progress:
+- Global Currency that works between Discord Chat and Twitch chat and can be used on both
+- Emotes database so you can use emotes via the bot without nitro

 ### Need support?
 Click [HERE](https://discord.gg/6QEExsN)
 #### This bot stores the following data: